Code-Institute-Submissions/marybees/README.md

 ### Acknowledgements

 Thank you to Chris at Code Institute Dublin for putting an ecommerce website together so we students can learn what Full Stack Development really means and potentially start our own online stores.
+I would never have come close to this without you!